Why Do Garage Door Springs Break?

 Can garage door be opened manually if springs are broken?

-Will garage door fall if the spring breaks?
+Will the garage door fall if the springs break?

-Garage door springs are responsible for counterbalancing the weight of the door and when one of these springs breaks it can lead to an imbalance causing the door to become more heavy and difficult to lift and there is a risk that the door could fall.
-If not addressed quickly the door may suddenly drop and potentially cause serious injuries or property damage.
-To prevent any risks it’s important to stop using the door and immediately look for professional assistance.
+Garage door springs are responsible for balancing the weight of the door and when they break it can lead to imbalance causing the door to become super heavy and difficult to lift, but more dangerous there is a risk that the door could fall down if it was open while the spring broke and can cause serious injuries or property damage.

 Are some garage door springs better than others?